nicolaka/ddc-aws/README.md

 - Create a New VPC, Private and Public Subnets in different AZs, ELBs, NAT Gateways, Internet Gateways, AutoScaling Groups- all based on AWS best practices
 - Creates an S3 bucket for DDC to be used for cert backup and DTR image storage ( requires additional configuration in DTR )
-- Deployes 3 UCP Controllers across multiple AZs  within your VPC
+- Deploys 3 UCP Controllers across multiple AZs  within your VPC
-- Creates a UCP ELB with preconfigured healthchecks
+- Creates a UCP ELB with preconfigured HTTP healthchecks
 - Creates a DNS record and attaches it to UCP ELB
 - Deploys a scalable cluster of UCP nodes
 - Backs up UCP Root CAs to S3